-.mw-parser-output .hidden-begin{box-sizing:border-box;width:100%;padding:5px;border:none;font-size:95%}.mw-parser-output .hidden-title{font-weight:bold;line-height:1.6;text-align:left}.mw-parser-output .hidden-content{text-align:left}This article may be expanded with text translated from the corresponding article in Polish.
+.mw-parser-output .hidden-begin{box-sizing:border-box;width:100%;padding:5px;border:none;font-size:95%}.mw-parser-output .hidden-title{font-weight:bold;line-height:1.6;text-align:left}.mw-parser-output .hidden-content{text-align:left}@media all and (max-width:500px){.mw-parser-output .hidden-begin{width:auto!important;clear:none!important;float:none!important))You can help expand this article with text translated from the corresponding article in Polish.
 (December 2019) Click [show] for important translation instructions.
 View a machine-translated version of the Polish article.
 Machine translation, like DeepL or Google Translate, is a useful starting point for translations, but translators must revise errors as necessary and confirm that the translation is accurate, rather than simply copy-pasting machine-translated text into the English Wikipedia.
-Consider adding a topic to this template: there are already 1,401 articles in the main category, and specifying|topic= will aid in categorization.
+Consider adding a topic to this template: there are already 1,457 articles in the main category, and specifying|topic= will aid in categorization.
 Do not translate text that appears unreliable or low-quality.
 If possible, verify the text with references provided in the foreign-language article.
 You must provide copyright attribution in the edit summary accompanying your translation by providing an interlanguage link to the source of your translation.
 A model attribution edit summary is Content in this edit is translated from the existing Polish Wikipedia article at [[:pl:Puryzm (językoznawstwo)]]; see its history for attribution.
-You should also add the template ((Translated|pl|Puryzm (językoznawstwo))) to the talk page.
+You may also add the template ((Translated|pl|Puryzm (językoznawstwo))) to the talk page.
 For more guidance, see Wikipedia:Translation.

 This article includes a list of general references, but it lacks sufficient corresponding inline citations.
 Please help to improve this article by introducing more precise citations.
-(August 2019) (Learn how and when to remove this template message)
+(August 2019) (Learn how and when to remove this message)

 The Académie Française in France is charged with maintaining the linguistic purism of the French language.
-This is the first page of the 6th edition of their dictionary (1835)
+This is the first page of the 6th edition of their dictionary (1835).

 Linguistic purism or linguistic protectionism is the prescriptive[1] practice of defining or recognizing one variety of a language as being purer or of intrinsically higher quality than other varieties.
 Linguistic purism was institutionalized through language academies (of which the 1572 Accademia della Crusca set a model example in Europe), and their decisions often have the force of law.[2]

-The perceived or actual decline identified by the purists may take the form of a change of vocabulary, syncretism of grammatical elements, or loanwords.[citation needed] The unwanted similarity is often with a neighboring language whose speakers are culturally or politically dominant.[citation needed] The ideal may invoke logic, clarity, or the grammar of classic languages.
+The perceived or actual decline identified by the purists may take the form of a change of vocabulary, syncretism of grammatical elements, or loanwords.[citation needed] The unwanted similarity is often with a neighboring language the speakers of which are culturally or politically dominant.[citation needed] The ideal may invoke logic, clarity, or the grammar of classic languages.
 It is often presented as a conservative measure, as a protection of a language from the encroachment of other languages or of the conservation of the national Volksgeist, but is often innovative in defining a new standard.
-It is sometimes part of governmental language policy which is enforced in various ways.
+It is sometimes part of governmental language policy that is enforced in various ways.

 The practice opposite of purism, when borrowed words displace native ones, also exists.
-For example, in English the native word 'bookstaff' (German: Buchstabe) was replaced by the Latin word letter.
+For example, in English, the native word bookstaff (German: Buchstabe) was replaced by the Latin word letter.

 Cognate languages